SciKit-Surgery/PythonTemplate/README.rst

 How to use
 ~~~~~~~~~~

-1. Install `Cookiecutter`_ package and other requirements using virtual environments (VE) in `conda`_.
-Similarly, you can install your VE using `mambaforce`_ by replacing conda with mamba.
+1. Install `Cookiecutter`_ package and other requirements using virtual environments (VE) in `conda`_ or `mambaforce`_ by replacing conda with mamba.

 ::

-  conda create -n ssptVE python=3.8 pip -c conda-forge
+  conda mamba create -n ssptVE python=3.8 pip -c conda-forge
   conda activate ssptVE
   pip install -r requirements-dev.txt

-2. Run `Cookiecutter`_ with the URL of this template
+2. Run `Cookiecutter`_ with the URL of this template.
+Alternatively, you can run it in the same path of this repository if you are developing a new feature for this template.

 ::

   cookiecutter https://github.com/SciKit-Surgery/PythonTemplate.git
+  cookiecutter .

-3. Answer the questions to configure your template (press enter to choose defaults), for further details on available
+3. Answer the questions to configure your template (press enter to choose defaults), for further details on available answers.
-answers.
-See "List of Parameters" below.
+See "List of parameters for cookiecutter" below.

 4. Create a local git repository for your new project and commit the files.